As of May 2021, the total amount of student loan debt was approximately $1.7 trillion and there are over 45 million borrowers in the country.

 But even as the growth of new student loan debt is slowing, there continue to be outstanding student loan amounts that haven’t yet been paid off—which helps to explain why the total loan balances are hitting record highs.

 There are a few other options that extend the repayment term or allow you to repay on an income-driven plan.
 Many graduates take longer than 10 years to pay back their loans, and around 20% of students default on their loans.

 There isn’t a lot of data on exactly how long it takes students to pay off their student loans, partially because it varies based on how big your loan amount is and partially because some numbers count consolidation as loan repayment—when in reality you’ve taken out a new loan with different terms.

-Refinancing Your Student Loans with SoFi
+Refinancing Student Loans With SoFi

-If you qualify to refinance your student loans with a private lender, you may also be able to adjust your repayment term.
-If you extend the term you could have lower monthly payments but may end up paying more in interest over the life of the loan.
+Borrowers who refinance student loans with a private lender, may also be able to adjust their repayment term.
+Extending the term could lower monthly payments but may end up making the loan more expensive over the life of the loan.

-The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.

 Third Party Brand Mentions: No brands or products mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
 Third party trademarks referenced herein are property of their respective owners.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.